passiv/snaptrade-sdks/sdks/java/docs/ReferenceDataApi.md

     Snaptrade client = new Snaptrade(configuration);
-    UUID ticker = UUID.randomUUID(); // The ticker of the UniversalSymbol to get.
+    String ticker = "ticker_example"; // The ticker of the UniversalSymbol to get.
     UUID symbolId = UUID.randomUUID(); // OPTIONAL IN PATH Can be used instead of the ticker ; The ID of the UniversalSymbol to get. try {
       UniversalSymbol result = client